elzieosborn/congress-cosponsors/README.md

 include that congressperson's ICPSR id, name in LASTNAME, FIRSTINITIAL.
 MIDDLEINITIAL. format, birthyear, and gender.
 This also creates sponsor_party.vec and cosponsors_party.vec, which map 1:1 to the sponsor and cosponsors vectors once those vectors have their first line trimmed.
 This identifies the party of that congressperson at the time of that bill's introduction encoded as D, R, or I for democrat, republican, and independent.
+Lastly, this updates the CSV's included in each congressional year to include a bill_date column, necessary to calculate the sponsor and cosponsor party.
+This includes the introduced_at date of each bill.

 This generates chamber, cosponsors, sponsors, and years vectors for every bill within Congress from the 108th to the 118th Congresses.
 It builds off of the data collected within the commonly-relied-upon congress GitHub, seen here: https://github.com/unitedstates/congress/wiki/bills.
 This is where all underlying bill data came from.